HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/development_tools/dxclient/dxclient_artifact_types/dxcoreserver.md

   This command triggers a rollout restart of the DX Core Pods similar to `kubectl rollout restart` command, it does this by connecting to runtime controller and runtime controller then triggers the restart internally.

-  This is useful when some changes are not propagating across multiple core pod properly and would require a server restart.
+  This is useful for propagating changes across multiple core pods properly, requiring a server restart.

     ```
     dxclient restart-core-pods